Reevzee/DockerPackageHumio/README.md

 This setup demonstrates how to set up Elastic Metricbeat to report docker metricsets to Humio.
 The metrics are in JSON format, and there is no need for a parser since all workable fields are available automatically in Humio.

 1.)
-Download the example docker config or copy and past from below in to desired directory.
+Download the example docker config using the curl command supplied or copy and past the example config from below in to desired directory.

 ```bash
 curl -L -O https://raw.githubusercontent.com/elastic/beats/7.11/deploy/docker/metricbeat.docker.yml
 ```

-2.)
-Fill in `${HUMIO_SERVER}` with the URL of your Humio installation, and `${INGEST_TOKEN}` with the ingest token from the repository you want the data in.
+## Humio Configured Config ##

 ```yaml
 metricbeat.config: